richdevelopments/corporate-dashboard/README.md

 #### Stacked Chart

+For the Stacked Chart I used ideas I learned from a very useful blog by Anaelia Ovalle http://bl.ocks.org/anaeliaovalle/e57763e85def2a95be931c69eff6bfa6

 #### Bar Charts

-- For bar charts I used ideas that I learned from the course material and also this blog by Mike Bostock also really helped - https://observablehq.com/@d3/bar-chart
+For bar charts I used ideas that I learned from the course material and also this blog by Mike Bostock also really helped - https://observablehq.com/@d3/bar-chart

 #### Pie Chart

-https://github.com/d3/d3-shape#arcs
+For the Pie chart I got ideas from the D3 documentation on github https://github.com/d3/d3-shape#arcs

 ## Acknowledgements